wirshingh/getorganelle-hydra-loop/README.md

 echo + `date` job $JOB_NAME started in $QUEUE with jobID=$JOB_ID on $HOSTNAME echo + NSLOTS = $NSLOTS

 # Set sample directory path to trimmed reads
 SAMPLEDIR_TRM="path to trimmed reads directory"

-# Set sample directory path to the base project directory
+# Set sample directory path to the base project directory.
+This is where the results will be.
 SAMPLEDIR_BASE="path to base project directory, where the job file is."

 # Make a results directory